delving-co/loophost/README.md

 ## Uninstalling

-If you're done with loophost, simply run `python -m loophost.uninstall`.
+If you're done with loophost, simply run `python3 -m loophost.uninstall`.
 You will once again be prompted for your password (to remove the server components).
-Then you can use `pip uninstall loophost` to remove the last of it.
+Then you can use `pip3 uninstall loophost` to remove the last of it.

 Note that the `~/.flingdev` folder will remain with a `flinguser.txt` file in it.
 If you aren't using any other `fling` components and services, you can safely